AuthorOfTheSurf/KobraScript/README.md

 KobraScript
 ==============
-KobraScript is a statically-typed language that compiles to JavaScript.
-The languages favors explicit declarations.
+KobraScript is a language that harvests the power of JavaScript with an incredibly intuitive syntax.

 #### Kobra Demands Respect (Hello, world!)
 Say my name...